kumsw/energiser-score-board/README.md

     `npm i`
 3. Open a terminal and start the server using:
     ` npm run start`
-4. Open a local version of your `index.html` in the e browser, for example:
+4. Open a local version of your `index.html` in the browser, for example:
     ` /Users/{YOUR INFO}/energiser-score-board/myapp/views/index.html`

-## Hackathon Requirements

-- Must use a Database for persistent storage.
-- Must use the model pattern to allow easy interaction with the data.
-- Must use an REST API server to manage requests and serve back data.
-- Must have a front end which allows users to at least view the data.

 ## Main learnings: